quang-do-se/aws-certs/devops/study-note.md

 ----------

+### EC2 Instance Compliance

-### AWS Config
+#### AWS Config

-- Audit resource compliance
+- Audit and ensure resource compliance over time
-- Remediate noncompliant resources with `CloudWatch Events` or `AWS Systems Manager Automation`
+- Remediate noncompliant resources with `CloudWatch Events` or native integration with `AWS Systems Manager Automation`

+#### AWS Inspector

+- Security Vulnerabilities scan from within the OS using the agent (
+  - Need to manually install agent or assign the right role to allow Inspector to install agent on its own
+- Or outside network scanning (no neef for the agent)

+#### AWS Systems Manager

+- Run automations, patches, commands, inventory at scale

+#### AWS Service Catalog

+- Restrict how the EC2 instances can be launched to minimize configurations
+- Helpful to onboard beginner AWS users

+#### Configuration Management

+- AWS tools: SSM, Opsworks, Ansible, Chef, Puppet, User Data
+- Ensure the EC2 instances have proper configuration files